-There are many weird and wonderful foods in Japan, but occasionally you stumble across some that are out of this world, and many of these appear to be alien-like foods that are found in Saga.
-These alien Saga foods might not be your average cup of tea, but we hope you can open your minds because, many actually taste a whole lot better than they look, so don’t knock it before you try it.
+There are many weird and wonderful foods in Japan, but occasionally you stumble across some that are out of this world, and many of these appear to be alien-like foods that are found in Saga—like warasubo eel, for example.
+These alien Saga foods might not be your average cup of tea, but we hope you can open your minds because, some actually taste a whole lot better than they look, so don’t knock it before you try it.
 Granted, not all of Saga cuisine is alien-like (we cover the rest in What to Eat in Saga), but no trip to Saga is complete without trying these Saga aliens and it’s sure to be a trip that you won’t forget any time soon, particularly from a culinary point of view!

 The Sea of Ariake: Home of Alien Saga Foods